 Yes, but there are quite a few of them.
 For instance, the main regulatory authority in New Jersey, the NJ Division of Gaming Enforcement, recognized and verified poker brands including 888poker and partypoker.

 Several governments in the US and Central America have also granted licenses to additional operators from our exclusive list.
-In conclusion, any poker site you select from our page, you can rest easy knowing that it has the necessary licensing and regulation, making it acceptable for US players.
+In conclusion, for any poker site you select from our page, you can rest easy knowing that it has the necessary licensing and regulation, making it acceptable for US players.

 Which US poker site is the most visited?

 Given the high traffic levels of all of our featured poker sites, it’s difficult to say.
 The most popular poker sites are typically the more reputable names like Bovada, JuicyStakes, and partypoker.
 On these sites, there are a lot of tables to play at when it’s not busy so you can always get a seat when it’s busy.
+Of course, unregulated Poker club apps such as ClubGG are also frequented plenty by US visitors, although not being regulated.

 What Poker Sites in the US Accept PayPal?